 She points to published statements from Special Olympics organizers who said the demonstrations were not disruptive.

-The UW student group that organized the "die-in" at Robin Vos' office issued a statement Thursday on its website saying it didn't sponsor or support the outdoor protest.
+The UW student group that organized a zombie walk around the capitol and "die-in" on the steps earlier in the day said it didn't organize the demonstration inside Robin Vos' office, and issued a statement Thursday on its website saying it didn't sponsor or support the Special Olympics protest.

-About a dozen zombie-clad protesters were arrested during the "die-in."
+About a dozen zombie-clad protesters were arrested during the Vos demonstration.